itatsuya/remote-mcp-functions-typescript/README.md

     ```
 1. When prompted to run the tool, consent by clicking **Continue**

-1. When you're done, press Ctrl+C in the terminal window to stop the `func.exe` host process.
+1. When you're done, press Ctrl+C in the terminal window to stop the `func.exe` host process, and **List MCP Servers** from command palette and stop the local server.

 ### MCP Inspector